paynl/sdk-alliance/README.md

 ### Setting up
 To communicate with the API of Pay.nl, you'll need to authenticate.
 Pay.nl uses a token to authenticate you.
 You can find your token in the pay.nl admin.
-On the bottom of the [My Merchant](https://admin.pay.nl/my_merchant) page.
+On the bottom of the [API Tokens](https://admin.pay.nl/company/tokens) page.

 ##### Step 1 the autoloader
 Composer generates an autoloader for your application.